Woodford Academy

-Woodford Academy is a heritage-listed former academy school, inn, private residence and boarding house and now a museum, tourist attraction, art gallery and coffeehouse at 90-92 Great Western Highway, Woodford in the City of Blue Mountains local government area of New South Wales, Australia.
+Woodford Academy is a heritage-listed former academy school, inn, private residence and boarding house and now a museum, and tourist attraction at 90–92 Great Western Highway, Woodford in the City of Blue Mountains local government area of New South Wales, Australia.
 It was built from 1828 to 1835 by Thomas Michael Pembroke.
 It is also known as Woodman's Inn, King's Arms Inn, Buss's Inn, Woodford House and Woodford Academy.
 The property is owned by the National Trust of Australia (NSW).
 It was added to the New South Wales State Heritage Register on 1 March 2002.

 History

-The site was that of an early road gang's encampment.
+The site was erroneously described as a that of an early road gang's encampment because of its proximity to Bulls Camp.

 In November 1824 Thomas Michael Pembroke was promised a land grant of 50 acre.
 In the late 1820s the site was occupied by William James.
 By 1830 James had erected improvements on the land.